Apple Walnut Salad with Balsamic Vinaigrette

 Feta adds the right amount of saltiness.
 Feel free to substitute goat cheese or even blue cheese.
 For the base, I used red-leaf lettuce.
 It’s insanely beautiful and the colors remind me of fall.

-As far as the balsamic vinaigrette, it’s only four ingredients: olive oil, balsamic vinegar, Dijon mustard, and honey.
-It’s creamy, SO full of flavor, and pairs amazing with this apple walnut salad.
+As far as the balsamic vinaigrette, it has only four ingredients: olive oil, balsamic vinegar, Dijon mustard, and honey.
+It’s creamy, SO full of flavor, and pairs amazingly with this apple walnut salad.

 - Lettuce – I love red leaf lettuce in this salad.
 It’s soft, yet slightly crunchy.
 But green leaf lettuce, spinach or romaine are all good substitutes.